angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 )
 ```

-You can see here that we rely on the `getBookEntities` selectors as an input to this selector.
+You can see here that we rely on the `getBookEntities` selector as an input to this selector.
 `getBookEntities` was created with entity selectors provided by `@ngrx/entity` and it will give us a dictionary object containing all books.
 Our projector function then uses these entities and an additional parameter to look up the right book from the state.

 The selector can be used in the component like this:

 ```ts
 book$ = this.store.pipe(select(getBook, this.bookId));
 ```

-(The parameter `bookId` can come from the routing, be injected into the component or be a static reference.
+(Note: The parameter `bookId` can come from a route parameter, be injected into the component or be a static reference.
 For this example it doesn't really matter.
 Have a look at the later following StackBlitz examples to see how we did it.)